Farringdon station: Thameslink

 The station is also served by a half-hourly night service between Bedford and Three Bridges.

 Prior to 2009, Thameslink services also ran to Moorgate via Barbican with trains diverging from the core route east of the platforms at Farringdon.
 This section of line was closed as part of the Thameslink Programme which involved the construction of a new ticket hall and the lengthening of platforms at Farringdon to enable platform extensions to accommodate longer 12 carriage trains which covered over the junction in the process.

-Farringdon is in Transport for London's Travelcard Zone 1.
+Farringdon is in London fare zone 1.